orange-cloudfoundry/static-creds-broker/README.md

 Notice that the default behavior is to get configuration properties from git.
 To disable the default behavior, please set following env variable : SPRING_PROFILES_ACTIVE: native

+Also note that the 2.X static-creds-broker releases are only compatible with **Diego backends** and do not support DEA backends (more details in [issue 27](https://github.com/orange-cloudfoundry/static-creds-broker/issues/27).
+To use static-creds-brokers with DEA backends, please use the latest 1.X branch release such as https://github.com/orange-cloudfoundry/static-creds-broker/tree/v1.3 and the associated 1.X configuration syntax.

 # Usage overview

 ```